FrancoLiberali/cql/docs/cql/logger.rst

 Default logger
 -------------------------------

-badaas-orm provides a default logger that will print Slow SQL and happening errors.
+cql provides a default logger that will print Slow SQL and happening errors.

-You can create one with the default configuration using (take into account that logger is github.com/ditrit/badaas/orm/logger and gormLogger is gorm.io/gorm/logger):
+You can create one with the default configuration using (take into account that logger is github.com/FrancoLiberali/cql/logger and gormLogger is gorm.io/gorm/logger):

 .. code-block:: go